 The cybersecurity field has become increasingly complex and specialized, said Prof. Witten, and a multidisciplinary approach is now essential to enter the field.
 Even in mid-sized companies, Prof. Witten explained, cybersecurity professionals are dedicated to specialties.
 To be successful, graduates need to be conversant in the different disciplines and also to be prepared to continue building skills within an area of interest.

 “You need an inch-deep and mile-wide familiarity with the field to get your foot in the door,” he said.
-“The Cleveland-Marshall MLS program provides that foundation.”
+“The CSU College of Law MLS program provides that foundation.”

 The strength of the curriculum continued with the networks of the professors involved in the program, said Prof. Herath, are impressive and achieve results.
 “We will help you connect with people who have jobs in this area,” he said.
 “We get your foot in the door.
 Also, we will help you get your first job in this area.”